Pension age: Ministers to speed up rise to 66

 Work and Pensions Secretary Iain Duncan Smith said it was time to "reinvigorate the pensions landscape".

-Under the plans women will move to a state pension age of 66 a few years after men.'Talent and enthusiasm'
+Under the plans women will move to a state pension age of 66 a few years after men.

 The coalition team running pensions policy - Conservative Work and Pensions Secretary Iain Duncan Smith and Liberal Democrat pensions minister Steve Webb - announced the proposals at a briefing in London.